mrmatt001/PiBrewery/README.md

 If there is only one thermometer connected then it will only run one phase based on that thermometer.

-Technologies used: PowerShell Core 6.2 (Preview 3), Postgres, Raspbian, NpgSQL.
+Technologies used: PowerShell Core 6.2 (Preview 3), Postgres, Raspbian, NpgSQL, PowerBI.

 ## Database Info